Solutions

 Harrison Ravazzolo

-This guide will show you how to deploy CrowdStrike Falcon on macOS, Linux and Windows using Fleet.
-It covers installing the CrowdStrike Falcon application, creating a post-install script for collecting the CrowdStrike Customer ID for activation and deploying required application configurations.
+This guide will cover how to deploy CrowdStrike Falcon on macOS, Linux and Windows using Fleet.
+It includes:

 If your organization is using Fleet GitOps and you want to pass the CrowdStrike site key as a secret, follow this guide: https://fleetdm.com/guides/secrets-in-scripts-and-configuration-profiles.